Tanzania DREAMS Graduation

 PEPFAR: Prevention, Care and Treatment

 Since 2003, the U.S. government has saved more than 20 million lives and prevented millions of HIV infections through the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
 Working together with partners in more than 50 countries, the PEPFAR program has helped move the HIV/AIDS epidemic from crisis toward control.
-MHRP has contributed to PEPFAR by developing and implementing comprehensive prevention, care and treatment programs in Kenya, Nigeria, Tanzania and Uganda—four of the 15 initial focus PEPFAR countries.
+MHRP has contributed to PEPFAR by developing and implementing lifesaving prevention, care and treatment programs with partner militaries and in civilian communities in Kenya, Nigeria, Tanzania and Uganda—four of the 15 initial focus PEPFAR countries.

 People on Antiretroviral Treatment